 I was still breastfeeding, had just come off GAPS (big mistake to do that diet!), my adrenals were shot, and my metabolism was almost non-functional.
 What I needed was more sleep and more food.
 Instead I got a super restricted diet, unnecessary supplements, and a lot of anxiety.

 My Vitamin D level was 28 ng/mL, which I now know is PERFECT (and where my body tends to settle when I’m feeling my best).
 Just where it should be.
 But she had me supplement…and I got my levels up to 75 ng/mL!!
 So much damage and imbalance from that one recommendation.

 In June of that year I had a miscarriage.
 Following the miscarriage I gained 25 pounds in about three months.
 I also had to significantly increase my thyroid medication.

 I wasn’t sure how it all related.
 But now I know it was Hypervitaminosis D. It impaired my thyroid and messed up my hormones.
 It was one of the hardest years of my life, feeling like I was trying to do everything right while quickly seeing my health decline.
 I could only find ONE picture of myself from that time because I was so embarrassed by my declining health and how I looked.
 If you’re looking for a quick way to gain weight, add a Vitamin D supplement to your routine!

-Here we are in 2019…and I am STILL dealing with toxicity from Vitamin D. My hormones and thyroid are still not functioning well.
+Three years after stopping the supplements (2019), I was STILL dealing with toxicity from Vitamin D. My hormones and thyroid are still not functioning well.
 I still have all of the symptoms of hypervitaminosis D.